and Business Environment

 - Access to dialysis is limited in many countries so that many kidney failure sufferers are not treated and thus do not appear in prevalence statistics.

 There are basically two types of dialysis treatment: hemodialysis (HD) and peritoneal dialysis (PD).
 In the case of HD, a hemodialysis machine controls the flow of blood from the patient through synthetic bloodlines into a special filter, the dialyzer, where it is cleansed and returned to the patient’s body.
 With PD, the patient’s peritoneum is used as a dialyzing membrane.
-Please refer to the glossary for a detailed description of HD and PD.
 Not every patient is equally suited to these two methods.
 As PD is usually carried out by patients themselves, it requires a high degree of personal responsibility.
 In addition, the human peritoneum can only be used as a dialyzer for a limited period of time, ideally if the kidneys are still functioning to some extent.

 Health and reimbursement systems

-End-stage renal disease is one of the few chronic illnesses whose treatment is covered by public health insurance in the U.S. The care of more than 85% of all U.S. dialysis patients is mainly financed by Medicare and Medicaid, the two American healthcare programs that manage the medical care of the el- derly and people on low incomes who do not have private health insurance.
+End-stage renal disease is one of the few chronic illnesses whose treatment cost is covered by public health insurance in the U.S. The care of the main part of all U.S. dialysis patients is mainly financed by Medicare and Medicaid, the two American healthcare programs that manage the medical care of the elderly and people on low incomes who do not have private health insurance.
 Changes to the reimbursement rates and methods of Medicare and Medicaid therefore have a significant effect on our business in North America.
-At Fresenius Medical Care, we feel that our vertical business model puts us in an good position to work with the new system.
-For additional information on the latest changes to the reimbursement system in the U.S., please see our magazine 2010.
+At Fresenius Medical Care, we feel that our vertical business model puts us in a good position to work with the new system and to react on possible adjustments in the future.